-And if you're looking for consumer electronics for bigger kids or adults, take a look at the following articles: The best Wacom tablet deals, The best laptops for graphic design, The best monitors for designers and The 6 best smartphones for designers.
+Budget-wise, we've catered for everyone from a distant second cousin to the small ones residing in your own homes.
+And if you're looking for consumer electronics for bigger kids or adults, take a look at the following articles: The best Wacom tablet deals, The best laptops for graphic design and The best cameraphones.

 Best Christmas gifts for kids under £20/$25

 This versatile and beautifully made will delight your little ones as they realise just how much they can do with it.
 It comes with scenery, scripts and backdrops for two stories (Hansel and Gretel, and The Princess and the Pirate – an original fairytale) but the creative potential here is endless.
 Children could become writers, designers, directors and puppet masters by making all the components for their very own puppet show.
 This is a brilliant Christmas gift for children under £20/$25.

 If you've got a kid with an abundance of superhero energy, the is the gift for you.
 Your little one can channel their energy into becoming author and illustrator of their own comic strip by following the tips in this awesome manual-cum-notebook.
 They can hone their writing and storytelling skills in an action-packed, fun way, while creating their own world to explore.
 The book has blank pages along with stickers to adorn you budding genius' work, so they'll be proud to share their comics once they've ignited their creative process.
 Plus comics are great for early writers due to the phonetic superhero noises – pow!

 Infographics make learning easy and fun, and this series from is no exception.
 Bright, colourful and full of information to keep enquiring minds occupied, these are a brilliant way to engage curious young adults – and you might even have some luck with older kids who aren't particularly excited by science and education.
 This one focuses on technology, but the series also looks at the human body, animal kingdom and space.